VeroWhite 3D printing material

 What is VeroWhite Resin?

 Our VeroWhite Resin material (opaque PolyJet resin) creates 3D printed objects from a base of photosensitive polymer liquid.
-That liquid is then solidified by UV light layer by layer to create a rigid and highly detailed 3D prints which are comparable to injection molded plastics.
+That liquid is then solidified by UV light layer by layer to create rigid and highly detailed 3D prints that are comparable to injection molded plastics.
 This process is called photopolymerization.
 The final product has a naturally smooth opaque surface.

 If you want to learn more about how a resin 3D printer works, you can also refer to our Polyjet resin process page.

-The printing price of your 3d design is calculated automatically the moment it is placed online.
-As you modify your object you will note that the price changes automatically.
-The pricing is based on a series of factors, including: volume of material used, size of object, and multiple other factors.
-To see your price in just a few clicks you just need to upload your file .
+The printing price of your design is calculated automatically the moment it is uploaded.
+As you modify your object (changing material, finishing, size, using batch control or hollowing feature, etc.) you will note that the price changes automatically.
+The pricing is based on a series of factors, including total volume, object size, and bounding box – to name a few.

 After the photopolymerization is completed, the batch is placed under a pressurized water jet.
 This allows any excess liquid or supports to be removed without human interaction.